minhphonghp2003/minhphonghp2003/README.md

 > Git/Github :octocat:<br />
 > Database: Postgresql, Mysql

-I am always looking for opportunities to apply my skills and contribute to many projects.
-If you have an interesting project that you would like me to contribute to, please feel free to reach out.<br />
+I am always looking for new opportunities to grow and improve as a software developer.
+If you are looking for a motivated and skilled developer, feel free to reach out to me.
+I would love to discuss potential projects and collaborate with you.<br />

 :email: You can contact me at minhphonghp2003@gmail.com<br />